cezarypiatek/cezarypiatek.github.io/src/content/post/maintainable-test-fixture/index.md

 3. As the test cases method needs to access objects prepared by SetUp method, the test class starts being polluted with extra members.
 It can negatively contribute to test readability.
 4. If the teardown method fails, the test case is still marked as success.
 This might hide issues with your test suite for a long time.

-These observations are not a new discovery.
+These observations are not a novel discovery.
 Some of those problems were described by James Newkirk (co-author of Nunit) in one of his blog posts in 2007 https://jamesnewkirk.typepad.com/posts/2007/09/why-you-should-.html Despite that was 17 years ago, people continue to adopt these problematic patterns.
 This might be due to the fact that James highlighted the problem but he didn't offer a solution.

 ## The Solution